Protective Order Violations in Connecticut

 Building a Defense

-If you are arrested for Violation of Criminal Protective Order in Connecticut, there are a number of factors that should be considered by your criminal attorney.
+If you are arrested for violating a protective order in Connecticut, there are a number of factors that should be considered by your criminal attorney.
 What was the nature of the violation?
 Was it intentional?
 Were you set up?
 Was there any surveillance or cell phone data available to refute the allegations?
 Do you have an alibi?
 Did the accuser bait you into contacting them?
 Are the services of a forensic expert needed to examine any media or devices involved in the alleged violation?

-A Connecticut domestic violence criminal lawyer will subpoena and examine all relevant cell phone records, social media accounts, and surveillance recordings.
+An experienced protective order lawyer in your community will subpoena and examine all relevant cell phone records, social media accounts, and surveillance recordings.
 The stakes are just too high for your criminal attorney to not conduct a thorough analysis of the police reports and physical evidence (including all digital media and 911 recordings) in your case.

-If you are arrested for Violation of a Criminal Protective Order, contact an attorney as soon as possible.
+If you are arrested for violating a no-contact order, contact a local attorney as soon as possible.
 They will sit with you to discuss the most cost-effective defense strategy for your case.
 Their priority is results, getting your case dismissed, and keeping your record clean.
+Reach out to learn about the nuances of protective order violations in Connecticut.